 The P.1 lineage is a branch of the B.1.1.248 lineage and bears 12 mutations in the spike protein, including the previously mentioned N501Y and an exchange of glutamic acid with lysine at position 484 (E484K).
 It is a close relative of the B.1.351 strain.

 The E484K mutation had previously been reported in a different lineage originating in Brazil as early as the summer of 2020 (B.1.1.28).

-The CAL.20C variant which spans the B.1.427 and B.1.429 lineages is common in California.
-It is currently thought to be 20 percent more infectious than original strains although does not seem to be spreading as fast as some variants like the B.1.1.7.
+The CAL.20C variant which spans the B.1.427 and B.1.429 lineages is believed to have emerged in California in May of 2020.
+Both of these variants, which are collectively termed as the Epsilon variants, are believed to be 20% more infectious than preexisting variants strains although does not seem to be spreading as fast as some variants like the B.1.1.7.